aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Deployment via CloudFormation console
 Download desired template file and login to AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template).
 Choose **Create Stack**, **Upload a template file**, **Choose File**, select your .YAML file and choose **Next**.

 Specify a **Stack name** and specify parameters values.
-All fields are required.
+In most cases, the default values are sufficient.
+You will need to specify a VPC and subnet to provision EC2 instance in.
 - `imageId`: [System Manager Parameter](https://aws.amazon.com/blogs/compute/using-system-manager-parameter-as-an-alias-for-ami-id/) path to AMI ID.
 For [RHEL 8/9](https://access.redhat.com/solutions/15356) and [Rocky Linux 8/9](https://rockylinux.org/cloud-images/), go to indicated web page to retrieve AMI ID for your AWS Region
 -  `instanceType`: appropriate [instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html).
 Due to memory demands of running graphical environment, 4 GB or more RAM instance types are recommended
 - `ec2Name`: name of EC2 instance